DeepLearningHB/iccv_distillation/README.md

 ```

 ## Reference
-Many parts of our code are inpired by [Contrastive Representation Distillation](https://github.com/HobbitLong/RepDistiller)
+Many parts of our code are inspired by [Contrastive Representation Distillation](https://github.com/HobbitLong/RepDistiller)